Identification of Military-Connected Students

 Ohio is committed to serving military members and their families.
 Ohio’s schools and districts can welcome and support military-connected students and their families by properly identifying them as members of the school community.
 The Every Student Succeeds Act (ESSA) requires districts to identify and report these students who have a parent or legal guardian who is a member of the Armed Forces or National Guard each year.

 Ohio schools and districts report military-connected students in the Education Management Information System (EMIS) each year.
 It is reported under the Military Student Identifier Element

 (MSI).
 Valid options for this reporting field are:

 - Active Duty.
-Student is a dependent of a member of the Active-Duty Forces (Army, Navy, Air Force, Marine Corps or Coast Guard).
+Student is a dependent of a member of the Active Duty Forces (Army, Navy, Air Force, Marine Corps, Coast Guard or Space Force).

 - National Guard.
 Student is a dependent of a member of the National Guard (Army National Guard or Air National Guard).